collocations.org

 PHRASES

-be densely settled
+be densely settled, be sparsely settled

 a fertile area that was densely settled in early times